zollerp/RTD-AWF/source/class3/module2/module2.rst

 Steps:
     #.
 Launch Chrome and discover the browser add-on called **IP**.
     #.
 With the help of the add-on, we can simulate access by the same browser but leverage different IP address.
     #.
 Feel free to use whatever IP address comes up to your mind.
-A list with example IP addresses is stored on clients desktop.
+A list with example IP addresses is stored on clients desktop named **Device ID+ XFF IP List**.

         .. image:: ../pictures/module2/img_class3_module2_animated_8.gif
            :align: center